animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data for Apache Geode’s Repository extension is careful not to create conflicting declarations when the OQL annotation extensions are used in combination with the `@Query` annotation.
+Spring Data for GemFire's Repository extension is careful not to create conflicting declarations when the OQL annotation extensions are used in combination with the `@Query` annotation.